A1 Belarus: Criticism and security

 Austrian investors have been accused of ingratiating themselves with “Europe's last dictator” for good business since 2007.
 The 2010 Belarusian presidential election resulted in the 2010 Belarusian protests, which were brutally suppressed, but it later emerged that protesters had been spied on by the authorities using their cell phone data.
 A1 has always emphasized that it had not actively passed on any customer data: "In contrast to most other countries, any access to personal and call data takes place without a court order and without the involvement of the mobile network operator," it said at the time.

 In July 2016, the human rights organization Amnesty International accused A1 Belarus of involvement in spying on Belarusian citizens.
 According to a report by human rights activists, the company provides the Belarusian authorities with virtually unlimited access to its clients' conversations and their data.
 A1 Telekom Austria Group responded to the allegations by referring to the fact that it only complies with the country's law.

-According to the son of Mikola Statkevich wife, on the eve of the celebration of the 100th anniversary of the Belarusian People's Republic in March 2017, the operator blocked the smartphones of the Belarusian politician Mikola Statkevich and transferred his passwords for Facebook and Viber.
+According to the son of Mikola Statkevich's wife, on the eve of the celebration of the 100th anniversary of the Belarusian People's Republic in March 2017, the operator blocked the smartphones of the Belarusian politician Mikola Statkevich and transferred his passwords for Facebook and Viber.
 A1 did not respond to the allegations.

 On August 23, 2020, during a rally in Minsk, all Belarusian mobile operators had problems with mobile Internet.
 According to A1 it happened at the request of government bodies for national security purposes.
 Later on the same day data transmission services were restored to the fullest extent.
 On August 26 the company warned subscribers in advance of similar problems.
 The cyclic blackouts of the Internet continued in the following weeks and months.
 In the report of the Belarusian human rights organization “Human Constanta,” such termination of work was equated with a violation of human rights, because it actually is “the dispersal of a peaceful demonstration, just online.”